MrDKGE/Docker-Space-Engineers/README.md

 ## Configuration

-Edit `docker-compose.yml` to change the following values:
+Edit `docker-compose.yml` to change these:

 | Variable | Default | Description |
 |----------|---------|-------------|